 If there are steel shards on the honing rod, the fabric will come away with tiny gray smears.
 Repeat this step until the fabric is fully free of metal shards.

 Tips on Hone the Edge of Knife–

-- Purchasing the best honing steels is not only the main fact, but storing and correctly utilizing the rod is also quite necessary fact.
-The initial point to look for when purchasing a steel rod is that its length matches or exceeds that of the blade.
+Purchasing the best honing steels is not only the main fact but storing and correctly utilizing the rod is also a quite necessary fact.
+The initial point to look for when purchasing a steel rod is that its length matches or exceeds that of the knife blades.
 This ensures that using the rod for your kitchen knives is both safe and convenient.

-- There’s no need to wash the road in detergent or soapy water.
+There’s no need to wash the rod in detergent or soapy water.
 Instead, rinse and dry it off with a damp towel.

 Frequently Asked Questions

 No- they are not harming your knives.
 Sometimes it does not work, actually depends on the type of knives but still, it is safe.